amandaguglieri/hackinglife/docs/thick-applications/tca-traffic-analysis.md

 # Traffic analysis - Thick client Applications

-??? abstract "General index of the course"
+??? abstract "Open to see the general index of the course"
     - [Introduction](tca-introduction.md)
     - [Basic lab setup](tca-basic-lab-setup.md)
     - [First challenge: enabling a button](tca-first-challenge.md)